Kennel Cough In Your Dog

 When CIV gets into a group of dogs, 60-80% are likely to begin to show signs in 2-5 days.
 The virus is usually out of their system 7 days later.
 When signs last longer, they are usually due to the organisms associated with kennel cough being involved as well.
 Vaccines against CIV minimize the risk of your dog developing respiratory tract signs like sneezing, coughing and malaise, but they do not altogether prevent infection.
 The lifestyle risk factors for CIV are the same as those for kennel cough.

-We usually think of the herpes virus of dogs as a cause of sudden death in puppies. (ref) Once an adult dog is exposed to that virus and recovers, just as in human cases of herpes and chickenpox, the virus tends to persist ( latency ) in the body for life.
-However, in dogs that are not newborn, nor mature, herpes virus of dogs has the ability to cause symptoms that mimic those of kennel cough. (ref) It might even be capable of doing so in mature carrier dogs when they are subjected to stress that suppresses their immune system or drugs (eg corticosteroids, cyclosporin) that have that effect as well.
+We usually think of the herpes virus of dogs as a cause of sudden death in puppies.
+Read about herpes virus in dogs here .
+Once an adult dog is exposed to that virus and recovers, just as in human cases of herpes and chickenpox, the virus tends to persist ( latency ) in the body for life.
+However, in dogs that are not newborn, nor mature, the herpes virus of dogs has the ability to cause symptoms that mimic those of kennel cough. ( read here ) It might even be capable of doing so in mature carrier dogs when they are subjected to stress that suppresses their immune system or drugs (eg corticosteroids , cyclosporin) that have that effect as well.

 What Options Does My Veterinarian Have To Treat Kennel Cough And Other Respiratory Tract Disease Symptoms In My Dog?